nanos-world/docs/scripting/classes/WebUI.rst

 .. image:: https://i.imgur.com/Sh88Q32.png

-Class for spawning a web browser.
+Class for spawning a web browser in the screen.
+The browser will fill up the whole screen and is automatically resized.

+.. attention:: This page is under construction.

+.. tip:: This HTML implementation is built upon same core as WebKit/Safari.
+And currently does not support HTML5 videos.

 .. note:: This is a Client only Class.

-.. attention:: This page is under construction.

 Usage